bluegenes/2022-paper-protein-kmers/manuscript.md

 --->

-## AAI from 6-frame tranlated sequences
+## AAI from 6-frame translated sequences

 As above, we utilize anchor containment for comparisons involving 6-frame translated sketches.